madetech/handbook/guides/process/how_to_timesheet.md

 ## Additional information

-Billed is where we are charging the client for your time and indicated by a ‘BIL’ in the project title.
+**Billed** is where we are charging the client for your time and indicated by a ‘BIL’ in the project title.

-Investment is where we are investing time with the client but not charging them, this is indicated by a ‘INV’ in the project title.
+**Investment** is where we are investing time with the client but not charging them for your time, you are available should another suitable billed opportunity come up.
+This is indicated by a ‘INV’ in the project title.

-Chalet is where you will be spending time on the project in an unbilled capacity but you are available should another suitable billed opportunity come up.
+**Chalet** is where you are not assigned to a client and are completely available for billed opportunities and internal projects.
 This is indicated by a ‘BEN’ in the project title.